창작과 비평

 paiknc@snu.ac.kr

 Paik Nak-chung is a professor emeritus of English literature at Seoul National University.
-A literary critic, he has authored: National Literature and World Literature (2 volumes), In Search of the Logic of Human Liberation, The New Stage of National Literature, The Path of Practice for Transforming the Division System, The Division System in Crisis, Rewards of Korean Literature in the Age of Reunification, Unification Korean-Style, Present Progressive Tense, and Where Is the Middle Way and Wherefore Transformation?, D. H. Lawrence: a Western Kaebyeok (“Great Opening”) Thinker, The Double Project of Modernity and the Korean-Peninsula-Style Country-Making, editing and co-authoring many books as well, including a seven-volume Conversations of Paik Nak-chung.
+He has authored: National Literature and World Literature (2 volumes), In Search of the Logic of Human Liberation, The New Stage of National Literature, The Path of Practice for Transforming the Division System, The Division System in Crisis, Rewards of Korean Literature in the Age of Reunification, Unification Korean-Style, Present Progressive Tense, and Where Is the Middle Way and Wherefore Transformation?, D. H. Lawrence: a Western Kaebyeok (“Great Opening”) Thinker, The Double Project of Modernity and the Korean-Peninsula-Style Country-Making, The Time for the ‘Transformative Middle Way’ Has Come, editing and co-authoring many books as well, including a eight-volumes of Conversations of Paik Nak-chung.

 editor-in-chief